alberdijon/DatuAtzipen/README.md

 Project Background: Developed for the Data Access subject in the second year of the Development of Multiplatform Applications program at Uni Eibar.

--Main Objective: Creation of a REST API for MongoDB interaction, aiming to understand the integration of a REST API in a web application context.
+1.Main Objective: Creation of a REST API for MongoDB interaction, aiming to understand the integration of a REST API in a web application context.
--Dataset: A JSON dataset was selected, containing information about Nobel Prizes awarded in the last century.
+2.Dataset: A JSON dataset was selected, containing information about Nobel Prizes awarded in the last century.
--Database Interaction: The REST API facilitates interactions with a MongoDB database, allowing for the storage and retrieval of Nobel Prize data.
+3.Database Interaction: The REST API facilitates interactions with a MongoDB database, allowing for the storage and retrieval of Nobel Prize data.
--Learning Focus: The project serves as a practical learning experience, emphasizing the role of REST APIs in web applications and providing insights into MongoDB database integration.
+4.Learning Focus: The project serves as a practical learning experience, emphasizing the role of REST APIs in web applications and providing insights into MongoDB database integration.
--By following these steps, the project offers a comprehensive learning journey in developing and utilizing a REST API within the context of a web application, using a dataset focused on Nobel Prizes for practical implementation.
+5.By following these steps, the project offers a comprehensive learning journey in developing and utilizing a REST API within the context of a web application, using a dataset focused on Nobel Prizes for practical implementation.

 ## Project Structure
 ### Swagger Access